 • your item must be covered by a free trade agreement

-• you must have a certificate of origin
+• you must have a proof of origin

 • you must submit a claim for preferential treatment